chanakyha/ZAD-Warpspeed/README.md

     What if , The luggage got shared has illegal items ( like Bomb , Drugs ,etc., ) / The person with whom you shared your luggage goes away with your luggage ?

-    All users of our DAPP , have their E-KYC verified while they register to our DAPP.
+    All users of our DAPP , have their E-KYC verified while they register to our DAPP ( This makes all our users more credible ) .
+To avoid theft of luggage , an NFT which is having greater value than the luggage , will be shared to the wallet of owner of the luggage.

 Business Model : Zad Dapp follows C2C ( Customer to Customer ) Business Model .
 We will earn our revenue from the transaction between the customers.

+Tech Stacks :